Urogna/self-hosting-easy/README.md

 # self-hosting-easy

-Quick and easy docker compose set up for self hosting with support for sso protected services
+Quick and easy docker compose setup for self hosting with support for sso protected services

 ## Setup